 Yes, C2 Guard will penetrate composite-type products and create a water-shedding condition.
 Clean surface molds before application.
 Mold will continue to migrate up through the C2 Guard and onto the surface, where it can be cleaned off.
 This may happen several times before all mold and mildew are expunged from the substrate.
 Because mold requires moisture to survive, C2 Guard cuts off its lifeline and the mold or mildew issue is solved.

 C2 Guard is the perfect product for use on boats, decks and any other wood structures that are exposed to the elements.
 It’s approved safe for use over fresh and saltwater.
 When C2 Guard dries on a substrate, it does not leach out or become hydrolytically unstable; however, it may be removed by wearing the substrate away or by the application of strong oxidizers.
-C2 Guard is approved by the State of N.H.
+C2 Guard technology was approved by the State of N.H.
 Department of Environmental Services (DES) for use over water.
 Marine formulas for wood and concrete and masonry applications are available.

 After treating raw wood with C2 Guard, simply prime and paint as usual.
 C2 Guard is non–film forming and will not affect the wood surface.